Project Overview

 How are prices calculated?

-Unlike the Triangle Expressway in Raleigh, which uses a fixed “rate per-toll zone” toll collection system, I-77 Express uses variable congestion-management pricing.
+I-77 Express uses demand based, dynamic pricing to determine toll rates.
 Prices on the express lanes fluctuate based upon the supply and demand for the express lanes.
 Roadside equipment monitors real-time I-77 traffic conditions to adjust the prices periodically throughout the day based upon the average speed and number of drivers who want to use the express lanes.
 Prices may go up or down, depending upon the amount of traffic and the time of day, but drivers are notified of the price they pay on the toll pricing signs prior to entering any segment of the express lanes.
 Prices are less during non-peak driving times.

 How much will I pay to use the express lanes?